samtupy/nvgt/readme.md

 NVGT uses SCons, a Python build system.
 If you have Python, you can get it by running `pip install scons`.

-Other than SCons, the following libraries are needed to build NVGT:
+Other than SCons, the following libraries are needed to build NVGT's core:
 * AngelScript scripting library
-* bullet3 physics library, though at the time of writing only some headers (the Bullet3Common and LinearMath folders) are needed
+* bass, bassmix and bass-fx from un4seen if you wish to build the legacy sound system
-* Enet networking library
+* Enet networking library - we use a custom fork called enet6 with IPV6 support
+* libplist to create MacOS bundles
+* ogg and opus codecs
+* Phonon / steam audio
 * Poco C++ portable components
+* Reactphysics3d
 * SDL3

-You also need to locate headers and binaries for the Bass Audio library (bass, bassmix and bass_fx) and for Phonon (Steam Audio) though some are provided if you want to use those.

-If you want to build all plugins, you will also need the Curl and Libgit2 libraries.
+* Universal speech

+By default, NVGT will try to build all plugins contained within the plugin folder.
+Furthermore, if you check out the repository with submodules, the [nvgt_extra repository](https://github.com/samtupy/nvgt_extra) will be cloned into a subfolder called extra, in which case all plugins contained within extra/plugin/integrated will be automatically built by default as well.
+This means that unless you use the no_plugins=1 SCons switch or else the switches that disable individual plugins, you might also need the following dependencies.
+* Bass, bassmix and bass_fx from un4seen to build plugin/legacy_sound
+* libcurl to build extra/plugin/integrated/curl
+* libgit2 to build extra/plugin/integrated/git

 For Linux and Mac-OS, scripts with build commands are in build/build_Linux.sh and build/build_macos.sh.